Art by Aledin

 Last but not least, I will also be talking about the ways in which women can be problematic in gaming.
 Just as I have encountered and heard about troublesome male gamers, I've also found disruptive female gamers.
 I've also had to wrestle with the wives and girlfriends of men who play.
 So I'll be talking about women many would describe outright as "bitches," but I'll be doing more than name-calling; I'll be trying to look at even the most annoying behavior constructively.

-Please note: This section is by no means complete and although it has remained in stasis a lot longer than I intended, I aim to expand it.
-Changes will be linked and announced as they occur, and if you would like to make suggestions in the meantime, feel free to contact me through the links above.
+Please note: This section is by no means complete.
+Changes will be linked and announced as they occur, and if you would like to make suggestions in the meantime, feel free to contact me.

 ||Women In Character: A look at female characters, including their roles in society, power, and other aspects.